Table of contents

 Sneaker Raffle Apps That Offer Worldwide Shipping

 No surprise that Sneakersnstuff tops the list of must-download sneaker apps.
 SNS is usually one of the first shops to load raffles for limited kicks.
 They also tend to be generous when it comes to the amount of time they keep raffles open.
 Just because the raffles are open longer than most does not mean you should wait till the last minute to enter!
 Our favorite thing about the SNS app is that it's solely dedicated to their limited launches and raffles.
 This results in a stellar user experience that gives users the ability to enter raffles from anywhere.
 They also offer worldwide shipping.
 The only drawback of SNS’s raffle entry system is that it REQUIRES you to download the app to participate in raffles.
 That’s right, no desktop entries, so be sure to download today.
-Full list of pros and cons in our SNS Raffle Review.

 While END does not have a dedicated app for raffles, they do make it easy to enter within their app.
 END holds raffles for most coveted sneakers, and they tend to get them up early.
 Another huge plus is that END offers worldwide shipping.
 A couple things to be aware of… END does not always follow retail for their sneaker launches.
 There have been cases where the price of their launch items are cheaper than retail and other times where prices are $20-$30 over retail.
 They pre-charge you the price of the shoe so make sure to double-check pricing prior to entering.
-Looking for more info on END’s raffle?
-Check out our End.
-Raffle Review.

 In an effort to combat bots, Spanish retailer, Sivasdescalzo, launched their raffles and launches app.
 Designed with REAL users in mind, the app allows its customers to enter raffles for the hottest kicks at the push of a button.
 To take part in SVD raffles, you must download the SVD app and signup for an account.
 Each time you enter a raffle you must include your ID, Driving License, or Passport number (to prevent multiple entries per customer).
 Sivas offers worldwide shipping and does not pre-authorize your card for entering raffles.
 If you enter you'll get an alert giving you 12 hours to purchase.
 No risk, all reward.
-Check out our detailed write up on the SVD app.

 5. Nike SNKRS or SNEAKRS